Flux-pump induced degradation of $T_1$ for dissipative cat qubits: Effective master equation

 and hereafter use $\hat{H}_s$ to stand for this newly introduced interaction-picture operator, and not the Schr\"odinger-picture Hamiltonian of \cref{eq:H-circuit_1}.
 Here, $:\mathrel{\hat{O}}:$ is the normal-ordered operator $\hat{O}$, $\hat{x}_\eta(t)$ and $\hat{y}_\eta(t)$ the quadratures of the system in the interaction picture for $\eta = a,b$ and we introduced the coupling constants

 where $J_k$ is the $k$-th Bessel function of the first kind~\cite{NIST:DLMF}, and $r = \frac{\varphi_b }{\varphi_a}$.
-Contrary to other versions of SWPT~\cite{petrescu_lifetime_2020,petrescu_accurate_2023,venkatraman_static_2022}, we do not displace~\cite{malekahlagh_first_2020} the starting Hamiltonian by the classical solutions of the fields corresponding to the charge and phase of the $a$ and $b$ normal modes, since the latter cannot be found analytically.
+Contrary to other versions of SWPT~\cite{petrescu_lifetime_2020,petrescu_accurate_2023,venkatraman_static_2022}, we do not displace~\cite{malekakhlagh_first_2020} the starting Hamiltonian by the classical solutions of the fields corresponding to the charge and phase of the $a$ and $b$ normal modes, since the latter cannot be found analytically.
 We compensate for this drawback by iterating the SWPT to higher orders.

 We now introduce notation to track the order of the mixing processes allowed by \cref{eq:Hs_g_ology}.
 While the angular pump amplitude and the two zero-point fluctuation parameters remain small, \ie $\epsilon_p, \varphi_a, \varphi_b \ll \pi $, we can use these three parameters to truncate the series in \cref{eq:Hs_g_ology}.
-Consistent with experimental values~\cite{RegladeBocquet_Nature2024,MarquetPRX2024}, we consider that these three parameters are of the same order of magnitude so that the expansion can be made with respect to a unique small parameter, $\lambda \in \{ \epsilon_p,\varphi_{a,b} \}$ (see \cref{app:trunc}).
+Consistent with experimental values~\cite{reglade_quantum_2024,marquet_autoparametric_2024}, we consider that these three parameters are of the same order of magnitude so that the expansion can be made with respect to a unique small parameter, $\lambda \in \{ \epsilon_p,\varphi_{a,b} \}$ (see \cref{app:trunc}).
+We further assume $\langle\hat{x}_a \rangle = O(1)$ such that we satisfy the condition $ \langle\varphi_a \hat{x}_a + \varphi_b \hat{x}_b\rangle \lesssim 1 $.
 Using this notation, the coupling constants introduced above obey $\mathrm{g}_{n,k} = O(\lambda^{n+k})$.
 Note that a term of \cref{eq:Hs_g_ology} with a prefactor $\lambda^n$ corresponds to an $n$-wave mixing term.